a8t/psr/content/review-of-philippine-history/4-philippine-revolution-1896.md

 # The Development of the Filipino Proletariat and Bourgeoisie

-## Infrastructure Needs of Feudalism
+## The Infrastructure Needs of Feudalism

 The improvement of transportation and communications aggravated by feudal exploitation of the people.
 Exercising their colonial powers, the Spaniards ordered the people in increasing numbers to build roads, bridges and ports and paid them extremely low nominal wages.
 Big gangs of men were taken to distant places to work.
 At the same time, the improvement of transportation and communications paved the way for wider contacts among the exploited and oppressed people despite the rulers’ subjective wish to use these only for their own profit.
 Also the introduction of the steamship and the railroad in connection with foreign and domestic trade contribute a great deal to the formation of the Filipino proletariat.